 On January 15, 2020, Migrant Justice settled the lawsuit with DMV.
 Under the settlement, Vermont has adopted strong provisions protecting drivers’ personal information from unlawful disclosure.
 The settlement limits what information the DMV collects and under what circumstances that information can be shared with the federal government, and includes training, transparency, and accountability measures that ensure that those protections are realized.
 A copy of the press release is here.

-While the portion of the case against the Vermont DMV was settled, the case continues against ICE and the Department of Homeland Security.
-Plaintiffs sued the federal agencies in November, 2018 following an unlawful, multi-year operation to surveil, harass, arrest, and detain Migrant Justice members and leaders.
+Plaintiffs also sued ICE and the Department of Homeland Security following an unlawful, multi-year operation to surveil, harass, arrest, and detain Migrant Justice members and leaders.
 Those activities were undertaken in retaliation for plaintiffs’ First Amendment speech and assembly and in order to destabilize Migrant Justice and its successful organizing of Vermont’s immigrant farmworkers.